Tell everyone everywhere

 The 15-20 words of Mark 16:15 offer important lessons for followers of Jesus:

 In short, Mark 16:15 is a call to participate in spreading the Gospel worldwide.
-The task of sharing God's love is both a responsibility and a privilege.
+Sharing God's love is both a responsibility and a privilege.